 - The report is well organised into sections and appendices, with appropriate introduction, conclusion, and table of contents.
 The notation, diagrams, graphs and tables are well chosen and used fittingly.
 A full bibliography is supplied and citations are properly made.
-Grammar, spelling and typography are correct. - Excellent general communication of the material at its intended level of exposition.
-No weaknesses in presentation of material. - Evidence of significant insight and original thought in communicating the critical issues. - Relative to the difficulty of the material, the candidate required little technical help from the project supervisor. - Excellent command of expression and logical argument in a skillfully structured report. - Superior coverage of appropriate material. - Wide coverage of relevant literature. - Superior evaluation and integration of relevant literature. - ‡ Evidence that the candidate has mastered substantial new material at or beyond the level of 3H. - ‡ Excellent choice of illustrative examples. - ‡ Insightful and pertinent analysis of novel examples. - ‡ The project forms a model for a 3H course comprising the subject of the material. - Correct and appropriate application of known methodology to a novel area of application. - Evidence of careful attention to critical design issues in the execution of applied aspects of the project. - Insightful and appropriate choice of data analysis and excellent presentation and reporting of results. - Clear and coherent interpretation of the data, and/or the results of other studies. - Comprehensive understanding of the importance of the results in the context of the theoretical framework.
+Grammar, spelling and typography are correct. - Relative to the difficulty of the material, the candidate required little technical help from the project supervisor. - Excellent command of expression and logical argument in a skillfully structured report. - Superior evaluation and integration of existing literature. - Evidence of significant insight and original thought in dealing with the critical issues. - ‡ Evidence of originality in terms of new insights into a possibly well-established area. - ‡ Evidence that the candidate has mastered substantial new material at or beyond the level of 4H. - ‡ Excellent choice of illustrative examples. - [‡] Insightful and pertinent analysis of novel examples. - [‡] The project forms a model for a 4H course comprising the subject of the material. - Correct and appropriate application of known methodology to a novel area of application. - Evidence of careful attention to critical design issues in the execution of applied aspects of the project. - Insightful and appropriate choice of data analysis and excellent presentation and reporting of results. - Clear and coherent interpretation of the data, and/or the results of other studies. - Comprehensive understanding of the importance of the results in the context of the theoretical framework.

-Overall: Look for evidence of originality and that the student has mastered material beyond 3H level, and at the level of technical guidance required.
-A report which is flawless but unoriginal and limited in scope to material at 3H level should not normally be considered for a strong first-class mark.
+Overall: Look for evidence of originality and that the student has mastered material beyond 4H level, and at the level of technical guidance required.
+A report which is flawless but unoriginal and limited in scope to material at 4H level should not normally be considered for a strong first-class mark.

 Class I, 90-100: The student shows excellence in all criteria, substantial evidence of originality in approach and interpretion, confident mastery of the content and complexity of the topic, and abundant evidence of background research.
-The student worked highly independently, with mastery of material beyond 3H level.
+The student worked highly independently, with mastery of material beyond 4H level.
 The written report is authoritative and of publication quality.

 Class I, 80-89: The student shows excellence in most criteria and a high degree of competence in the others.
 There is good evidence of originality in approach and interpretion, mastery of the content and complexity of the topic, and abundant evidence of background research.
-The student worked highly independently and shows understanding of material beyond 3H level.
+The student worked highly independently and shows understanding of material beyond 4H level.
 The written report is of, or near, publication quality.